 What is Brain Ischemia?

 Brain ischemia occurs when there is insufficient blood flow to the brain.
-This happens when arteries within the brain become blocked or bleed.
+This happens when arteries within the brain become blocked or there is bleeding.
 The resulting lack of oxygen can cause brain tissue death, a cerebral infarction or ischemic stroke.
 The longer your brain goes without oxygen, the more serious the damage.

 Ischemia is divided into two categories: focal (specific to one portion of the brain) and global (impacting a large general area of the brain).
 While focal ischemia is often caused by a blood clot, global ischemia is most often linked to heart attacks.